 Buy a TACS Automatic Vintage Lens 2

-For the next week, you can preorder a TACS Automatic Vintage Lens 2 for $440 – after which it will go up to its full retail price of $550.
-It’s certainly not an impulse buy, but you can tell where every dollar has gone when you handle it.
-You can buy the Automatic VIntage Lens 2 at the TACS website.
+The TACS Automatic Vintage Lens is certainly not an impulse buy, but you can tell where every dollar has gone when you handle it.
+You can buy the Automatic Vintage Lens 2 at The Microbrand Store website.

 The original TACS Vintage Lens can still be found on eBay if you want an equally attractive but cheaper option.